-According to a survey of 1,600 marketers, a shocking 65% never or rarely conduct audience research.
+However, proper segmentation rarely gets the time and attention it requires.
+A survey of 1,600 marketers found that a shocking 65% never or rarely conduct audience research.

-But why is audience research so important?
-The same study showed that those that do research their audience are over 3x more likely to achieve their marketing goals.
+Those marketers are missing out.
+The same study showed that those who do research their audience are over 3x more likely to achieve their marketing goals.

-- Researching and segmenting your audience is essential for creating relevant and effective marketing messages.
+- Audience segmentation and research are essential for creating relevant and compelling marketing messages.